MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 ![Use 'Name' rather than 'Display name' to identify a sensitivity label](../media/labelname_scc.png)

-If you prefer to specify the label **GUID,** this value is *not* shown in the labeling admin center.
+If you prefer to specify the label **GUID**, this value is *not* shown in the labeling admin center.
 Use the [Get-Label](/powershell/module/exchange/get-label) command to find this value, as follows:

 ```PowerShell
 Get-Label | Format-Table -Property DisplayName, Name, Guid